wkozyra95/dactyl-keyboard/README.md

 This fork is just for my personal customizations, it removes a lot of features of the [original project](https://github.com/tshort/dactyl-keyboard).

+## Third iteration

+**.scad** and **.stl** files can be found in [./things/03-iteration](/things/03-iteration).

+- `right.stl` and `left.stl` represents 2 halves of split keyboard.
+IO of each part includes:
+  - Output to expose usb-c or micro usb port for charging and flushing firmware.
+  - 2-position switch for controlling power for keyboard.
+  - Reset button.
+- `dongle.stl` is a case for nice nano that is main controller (nice!nano v2.0) for both parts of the keyboards.

+Communication between all the parts is handled by a nice!nano controller in a dongle.
+Both parts of the keyboard have it's own nice!nano controllers that connect to a dongle via bluetooth.
+This approach enables using this keyboard wirelessly before bluetooth is on e.g. in BIOS, or to provide LUKS password.

+Power for all parts is provided via usb, but both keyboard halves also include batteries that should enable few weeks of work without recharging.
+Main controller has to always listen for bluetooth communication from other parts.
+This is increasing power usage when compared to secondary parts, so it's best to use dongle for that, which is always is connected via usb.

 ## Second iteration

 ![image](/things/02-iteration/result.png)